halimaprecious/Blog-app/README.md

-#### Sincerely Emma
+#### Poets-blog

-Personal blog website where I can create and share my opinions and other users can read and comment on them.
-Additionally, has a feature that displays random quotes to inspire my users.
+A Personal blog website where I can express and share my poems and other users can read and comment on them.
+It also has a feature that displays random quotes to inspire my users.

 ## Technology used
 1. Python
 2. Flask
 3. HTML
-4. CSS3
-5. PostgresSQL
+4. PostgresSQL

 ## Requirements
 An IDE such as VS code with Python version 3 installed,a terminal and a browser.

 ## Setup and Instruction
-1. Clone the repository at [here](https://github.com/emmakamau/Emma-Blog.git).
+1. Clone the repository at [here](https://github.com/halimaprecious/Blog-app.git).
 2. Extract and open the folder on VS code or navigate to the folder on your terminal.
 3. On the terminal, create a virtual environment `python3 -m venv virtual` and activate it `source virtual/bin/activate`.
 NB **virtual** is the name of the environment.
 4. Pip install dependancies highlighted on the **requirements.txt** by running `pip install -r requirements.txt`